0xd4y/0xd4y.github.io/_posts/2024-04-08-Hidden-Files.markdown

 tags:   [GCP, Storage Bucket, Videos]
 ---

-This is the first video in the GCP series.
-This video showscases the first GCP scenario at https://pwnedlabs.io/.
+This is the first video in the GCP series which showcases the first GCP scenario at https://pwnedlabs.io/labs/breach-in-the-cloud

 The only information that is provided to complete this challenge is the URL of a web application which is serving image files from a misconfigured storage bucket.
 After fuzzing the potential files in the storage bucket, a backup zip file was discovered because the object's entity is Public with "allUsers" being given the Reader access.
 After decrypting the zip file the challenge is complete.